Aatmaj-Zephyr/ANN4j/Quick Tour.md

 #### Training the model

 The Trainer class is used to train all the data in the model.
 Creating a new trainer class automatically creates the required layers, neurons and weights, all of which are objects.
 The trainer class can be trained with required number of samples and epochs.
 Testing of the data can be done with required number of samples.
-Testing and training of the data is done from two diferent files.
+Testing and training of the data is done from two different files.

 ```java
 Trainer myTrainer = new Trainer();